yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2023/index.md

 	"./wonder1.png| Such a pretty game (Super Mario Bros.
 Wonder)"
   >}}

-The game didn’t boot at release due to incorrect free memory reporting in the kernel.
+The game didn’t boot at release due to incorrect used memory reporting in the kernel.
 Thankfully, [byte[]](https://github.com/liamwhite) quickly found the culprit.
 It was a {{< gh-hovercard "11825" "single line change!" >}}

 {{< imgs